David Kenny (journalist)

-Kenny is the host of around-Ireland travel series, Kenny Wild, on Irish TV (Sky 191).
-The show features Kenny travelling the Wild Atlantic Way, meeting unusual people and taking part in various challenges outside of his comfort zone (coasteering, dancing in a Riverdance-style show, and playing Gaelic football).
+Kenny was the host of around-Ireland travel series, Kenny Wild, on Irish TV (Sky 191).
+The show featured Kenny travelling the Wild Atlantic Way, meeting unusual people and taking part in various challenges outside of his comfort zone (coasteering, dancing in a Riverdance-style show, and playing Gaelic football).

-In 2014, he co-wrote "Anni's Lullaby", the theme song of Italian-Irish thriller film House of Shadows with Hogan.

 In 2011, Kenny hosted UNESCO City of Literature's inaugural Great Writing, Great Places event in the Deanery of St Patrick's Cathedral, Dublin, with author Brian Keenan and the former governor of Mountjoy Jail, John Lonergan.
 He has hosted Dublin City's Libraries Readers Day since 2011 and is a regular interviewer/MC at Waterford, Dublin, Mountains to the Sea, and Dalkey Book Festivals.

 He was a weekly columnist on RTÉ's The Daily Show and TV3's Morning Show with Sybil and Martin for several seasons (both now finished airing) and is a regular contributor to documentaries and discussions on Irish television and radio.

 Kenny has worked in various writing and senior editorial roles for The Irish Press, The XPress, Evening Press, Evening News, RTÉ television news and Independent Newspapers.
-He was Acting Deputy Editor of the Evening Herald from 2005 to 2007, before joining the Sunday Tribune as Associate Editor and news opinion columnist.
+He was Acting Deputy Editor of the Evening Herald from 2005 to 2007, before joining the Sunday Tribune as associate editor and news opinion columnist.
 He has written news, lifestyle and opinion-based features for a wide variety of newspapers, including the Irish Times, the Sunday Times, the Irish Examiner and the Sunday Independent newspapers.

 He has worked on the Irish Daily Mail since August 2017.